thisisnsh/aithing/README.md

 - No Google MCP
 - No Theme Change
 - No Selection-Only Screenshot
+- No Elicitation

 Saturday
-- Update screenshot on typing
+- Fix tab open animation.
+Not opening from top but from center.
+When going from low to high height.

+Sunday
 - Create Settings
     - Bring Your Own Claude Key
     - Claude MCP Style
     - OAuth Claude MCP Style
+- Video

+Monday
+- Website aithing.dev

+Tuesday
 - Login Firebase
 - Get API from Firebase

-Sunday
-- Fix tab open animation.
-Not opening from top but from center.
-When going from low to high height.
-- Elicitation
-- Video
 - Release

-Monday
-- Website aithing.dev